 In any case, look at this floor plan as a general suggestion but don’t plan on butchering the whole layout – it may cost too much to customize.
-Stay with small modifications or if you really need so, find another plan.
-Get this A-frame plan here
+Stay with small modifications or if you really need to, find another plan.

 DIY cost to build $450

 Garden sheds are usually not objects of interest for designers or architects.
 One may argue that A-frame shed plans are not practical since you can’t efficiently utilize the space.
 Yes, this is true is you have a lot of garden tools and other things to store.
 On the other hand, DIY sheds are often popular as a practice project before attempting to construct a really small or tiny house.

 Working on these tiny A-frame shed plans can also be a good teaching project for kids that would like to have their own space.
 Don’t you want them to learn something useful instead of staring at their mobile phones for the whole day?